whatwg/html/FAQ.md

 Case sensitivity:

-* Whenever possible, avoid testing `Element.tagName` and `Node.nodeName` (or do `toLowerCase()` before testing).
+* Whenever possible, avoid testing `element.tagName` and `node.nodeName` (or do `toLowerCase()` before testing).

 Namespaces:

-* Use the namespace-aware version for creating elements: `Document.createElementNS(ns, elementName)`.
+* Use the namespace-aware version for creating elements: `document.createElementNS(ns, elementName)`.

-### Why does this current HTML spec legitimise tag soup?
+### Why does the HTML Standard legitimise tag soup?

 Actually it doesn't.
 This is a misconception that comes from the confusion between conformance requirements for documents, and the requirements for user agents.

 Due to the fundamental design principle of supporting existing content, the spec must define how to handle all HTML, regardless of whether documents are conforming or not.
 Therefore, the spec defines precisely how to handle and recover from erroneous markup, much of which would be considered "tag soup".

 For example, the spec defines algorithms for dealing with syntax errors such as incorrectly-nested tags, which will ensure that a well-structured DOM tree can be produced.
 Defining that is essential for achieving interoperability between browsers and reducing the dependence upon browsers needing to reverse engineer each other's parsing behavior.

 However, the conformance requirements for authors are defined separately from the processing requirements.
 Just because browsers are required to handle erroneous content, it does not make such markup conforming.

-For example, user agents are required to support processing of the `marquee` element, but authors must not use the `marquee` element in conforming documents.
+For example, user agents are required to support processing of the `<marquee>` element, but authors must not use the `<marquee>` element in conforming documents.

 It is important to make the distinction between the rules that apply to user agents and the rules that apply to authors for producing conforming documents.
 They are completely orthogonal.